Skip to main content

 ⚠️ Toxicity Warning

-The fruits of Solanum lycopersicum 'Patio' are safe and edible when ripe.
-However, like all members of the nightshade family, the leaves, stems, and green unripe fruits contain solanine and other alkaloids that can be toxic to humans and pets if consumed in large quantities.
-Keep pets and children away from the foliage and green fruits.
+The fruits of 'Patio' tomato are safe and edible when ripe.
+As with all members of the nightshade family, the leaves, stems, and unripe green fruits contain solanine and other alkaloids that can be toxic to humans and pets in quantity.
+The plant is kept out of reach of children and pets.

 Planting Guide